 Start your day early as you go towards the Bum La pass which is a historic and extremely significant military post.
 Every year there are border meets conducted at Bum La Pass between India and China.
 The Commander at the post will run you through all the details and the importance of the Pass for the Indian army.
 Interestingly, it is also known as Dalai Lama Escape Route when he took refuge in India.
 Proceed towards the Sangetsar Tso and allow the misty weather to engulf your thoughts.
 Take a stroll along the lake and enjoy the munchies provided by the cafeterias dotted along the banks of the lake, with a view.
 Return back to Tawang and enjoy your night at the bonfire.
 Overnight Stay

 Post scrumptious breakfast at the homestay, bid farewell to your hosts as we move back down towards Bomdila.
 As you move towards the Jang town in the Tawang district, you are about to experience the least known and the most spectacular Nuranang Falls.
 The locals also call it as Jang Waterfalls or Bong Bong Falls.
 Witness the white gushing water cutting through the dense verdant forests and flowing ferociously into the Tawang River.
 Do not forget to capture the astounding view of the surroundings created by the mere presence of these falls.
-After reaching the guest house, do visit the nearby Urgelling Monastery which is known among the locals as well the tourists as the birthplace of the Dalai Lama VI.
+After reaching the guest house, Visit Bomdilla monastery.
 Let the peace and tranquility of the place wash away all your fatigue from the trip.
-Sit for some time in the Meditation hall or interact with the monks there and get an insight on the history of the Monastery and the stories of Dalai Lama VI.
+Sit for some time in the Meditation hall or interact with the monks there and get an insight on the history of the Monastery.
 Spend the evening at leisure and visit the market area for shopping.
 Overnight Stay

-On the last day at this thriving town of Bomdila, wake up early to observe the early morning activities of the monks.
-Visit the monastery and get to experience the chanting and the prayers offered and get a chance to be a part of this spiritual experience.
-Post breakfast, say goodbye to this small multi-cultural Himalayan town.
-Do check the Bhutan border on your way back to Guwahati.
+On the last day at this thriving town of Bomdila, Get up early and get ready to bid adieu to Arunachal.
+Enjoy the 4am sunset.
+Breakfast enroute.
+Visit the bhutan border on your way back to Guwahati.
 Fill in your heart with memories from this amazing North-eastern trip as you return back to your routine.

 NOTE- Book your return flight post 5 PM.